Suraj-Patra/open_links_in_browser/README.md

     3. create another directory called 'Files'
     4. Inside this directory copy the files with links you want to open.
     5. In the file name give the name of the file.

+    From path :
+    1. same
+    2. same
+    3. create another directory called 'Files'
+    4. copy the path of the file and paste it with the file name.